Skip to content

 Absolutely you can!
 In fact, the warmth of the honey oak will likely make Simply White look even crisper.

-Benjamin Moore Simply White Bedroom
+Benjamin Moore Simply White in the Bedroom

 Here is Simply White on the trim and ceiling in a bedroom with Benjamin Moore Balboa Mist on the walls: